remindmodel/remind/tutorials/4_RunningREMINDandMAgPIE.md

 ### Perform test start before actually submitting runs

+The test start shows if the scripts find all information that are crucial for starting the coupled runs, such as gdxes, mifs, model code.
+It also indicates if a run that crashed previously can be continuned and where (which model, which iteration).

 ```bash
 Rscript start_bundle_coupled.R test
 ```

-### After checking that coupling scripts finds all gdxes and mifs start runs
+### Start runs after checking that coupling scripts finds all gdxes and mifs

 ```bash
 Rscript start_bundle_coupled.R